Wade008/T1A2-B-Workbook/README.md

 - **Availability:** This feature relates to the timeframe in which an authorised user can access or modify data, with the timeframe set to suit the security requirements of a given organisation (GeeksforGeeks, 2020).

 In relation to this project, it is essential that user authentication is implemented as part of the development process in order to meet the confidentiality and integrity requirements.
 Furthermore, encrypting sensitive data held in the database is also essential.
 However, it is also considered best practice to implement role management and access control, with the aim of giving as little privilege as possible to limit the chances of a data breach.
-Multifactor authentication and timed access is also important to consider for this project, with timed access helping to meet the availability requirement (Jones, 2018).
+Multifactor authentication and timed access is also important to consider for this project, with timed access helping to meet the availability requirement mentioned above (Jones, 2018).

 It is important to consider the end user's experience and the sensitivity of the data when developing an information security program.
 A user needs to be able to access the relevant data without being too impeded; however, if the project data in extremely sensitive then additional measures like password expiration, account lock-outs and SSL certification should be implemented (Jones, 2018).